3D scanning to improve quality control in additive manufacturing processes for large parts

 Inspection teams in additive manufacturing processes need solutions to more quickly ensure that each part is being 3D-printed is consistent and adheres to both the original design intent and expected tolerances.

 Carrying out inspections on very large parts at high temperatures

 Today’s 3D printers can create much larger components than their predecessors.
 Nevertheless, size is still problematic when it comes to conducting quality control on very large parts that measure several meters (or feet) and weigh thousands of pounds.

-For manufacturers who product parts at very high temperatures, inspection teams also must weight for the components to cool before assessing their quality.
+For manufacturers who produce parts at very high temperatures, inspection teams also must wait for the components to cool before assessing their quality.
 This can bog down timelines and throughput.

 Accelerating quality control processes

 In today’s competitive landscape, timing is everything—especially when it comes to a company’s critical period to launch new products on the market or deliver products to a B2B customer.